“I have a dream.”

 Inspirational men and women have a vision deeper than their pockets.

 Let’s be real—money is important.
 It’s a powerful resource that can bring great change.
-And when ambition turns into success, wealth is sure to follow.
+And, with success, wealth often follows.
 But money can make or break you.
 Much like the ring Frodo carries, money has an all-consuming power.
-And if the scope of your dreams cannot see beyond dollars, your fulfillment will be as short-sighted.
+And, if the scope of your dreams cannot see beyond dollar signs, your fulfillment will be as short-sighted.

 Just take a look at the tragic ending for most lottery winners.
 Money without meaning is worthless.
 Create a grand vision for your success that extends beyond your own pockets, and your own life.